Skip to Main Content

 Summary

-• The theory posits that minor or seemingly random events can have lasting impacts on the allocation of resources and the direction of economic processes.
+• The theory suggests that minor or initial choices can have long-lasting effects on the market allocation of resources, emphasizing the importance of timing and sequence in economic processes.

 Chapters